giraciopide/shellcheck-maven-plugin/README.md

 A maven plugin to execute shellcheck in a maven build

 ## How it works
-The plugin has a single `check` goal that searches for shell files in standard (and configurable) locations and invokes shellcheck on them.
+The plugin has a single `check` goal that searches for shell files in standard (configurable) locations and invokes shellcheck on them.

 Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary.